ChaudhryZubairAkhtar/vcr_99/README.md

 # User Manual

-Install the app from the Google Play Store and create an account.
+1.Install the app from the Google Play Store and create an account.

-Use the home screen to access your courses and materials.
+2.Use the home screen to access your courses and materials.

-Teachers can create classes and students can join those classes using unique code provided by the teacher.
+3.Teachers can create classes and students can join those classes using unique code provided by the teacher.

-Teacher can creete announcments and lectures.
+4.Teacher can creete announcments and lectures.

-Students can view those announcments and lectures.
+5.Students can view those announcments and lectures.

-Teachers can assign assignments and quizzes to students.
+6.Teachers can assign assignments and quizzes to students.

-Students can Submit their work against those assignments and quizzes.
+7.Students can Submit their work against those assignments and quizzes.

-Teacher can assign/grade marks against students submissions.
+8.Teacher can assign/grade marks against students submissions.

-Track your grades and progress within the app.
+9.Track your grades and progress within the app.

-You can also comment on posts for any queries.
+10.You can also comment on posts for any queries.

-Find help and support within the app if needed.
+11.Find help and support within the app if needed.

 # Deployment guide